 How do I become a better photographer and get people to see and appreciate my photography?
-Read on to find out what has worked for me so far.
+Read on to find out what’s my best advice for beginner photographers.

 When I began my journey into photography I didn’t ask myself that many questions.
 It was pretty simple actually.
 I was enjoying photography for what it was: Capturing beautiful images.

 There was no worry about how often I posted on my website, or how often I tweeted or blogged, or how much my SEO efforts were paying off.
 All I wanted to know was how to take better photos.
 I soon discovered this takes time, practice and hard work.
 No secret recipe here or magic workshops to make you a photography god overnight.

 As time passed and my photography improved, my next question was if people would enjoy my photos.
 So I needed to show them, share them.
 At the time I opted for Flickr to showcase my photography.
 Flickr is a great place to start with but I found after a while that I was only getting comments such as “Nice composition” “Great Angle” “Amazing colours”, etc… Sweet but nothing really constructive.
 Like many people on such sites, I ended up chasing “Likes” and “Comments”, it became a useless popularity contest.

 So I decided my photography deserved a little better, something a little more professional, a little like a shop front.
 It was time for me to design my own photography website.

 In April 2010 my first website was born and at the same time my Twitter account and Facebook Page.
 As my site wasn’t going to attract the same level of traffic as Flickr I got onto the social media sausage factory.